Sejuani Build Guide by PsiGuard

 Worth noting that casting this ability locks you out of casting Permafrost or Glacial Prison for the duration of the cast.
 You can Arctic Assault during your W, but you won't be able to cast your stuns.
 In some cases this means you'll have to be patient and wait to cast your W until you can get your other CCs off.
 Thanks to Simphoria for this tip!

 Combined with Frost Armor's Icebreaker component, this is your main source of single target damage against champions and monsters.
-The ability has virtually no cooldown, but is instead gated by an internal cooldown, making sejuani unable to affect the same target for 10-8 seconds.
+The ability has virtually no cooldown, but is instead gated by the 4-stack requirement and an internal cooldown against champions, making Sejuani unable to affect the same champion for 10-8 seconds.
 This means that, especially with the help of melee teammates, you can stun several enemies in one skirmish or team fight, as long as you're able to get to 4 stacks on each and then simply press E on them.
 Try and make sure you're in range after casting E so you can break the ice and get the bonus %hp damage as well.

 Perhaps a lesser known fact is that this ability resets Sejuani's autoattack timer.
 This helps a little for jungle efficiency, but it's mostly useful in that it ensures you can quickly get an autoattack off on a frozen target in order to shatter them for bonus damage, as long as you're in autoattack range.

-The most important trick to know with this ability is that while you can't cast E on the same target twice, you can cast E and then R. E - auto - R - auto is the highest single target damage combo for Sejuani and it is really powerful if you're able to get it off (you can also replace one of the autos with Winter's Wrath if you have it up).
+The most important trick to know with this ability is that while you can't cast E on the same champion twice, you can cast E and then R. E - auto - R - auto (or simply E - R - auto if you're at range) is the highest single target damage combo for Sejuani and it is really powerful if you're able to get it off (you can also replace one of the autos with Winter's Wrath if you have it up).
 Two Icebreaker procs can net you up to 40% of the target's maximum health as magic damage in addition to the damage from hitting Permafrost and Glacial Prison on the target.
-It's not always easy to get in melee range, stack up Permafrost, cast E and still have ult available to followup, but when you can pull it off, it's devastating.
+It's not always easy to get in melee range, stack up Permafrost, cast E and still have ult available to followup, but if you're able to pull it off it can be devastating.

 The tooltip makes this ability sound a little complicated, but it's really quite simple in practice.
 In short range, this is just a simple stun that allows you to proc Frost Armor's Icebreaker passive.
 It does decent damage and is pretty easy to hit if you're close to the target.
 Check out the Permafrost description if you haven't already for the best combo to use in close range with R.